Barbital: Poisoning

 Japanese writer Ryūnosuke Akutagawa deliberately overdosed on the drug in 1927, as did Un Chien Andalou actor Pierre Batcheff in 1932, Hungarian poet Gyula Juhász in 1937, German mathematician Felix Hausdorff in 1942, Austrian writer Stefan Zweig in 1942, French Anarchist Germaine Berton in 1942, and Greek musician Attik in 1944.
 During the Holocaust, many Jewish residents of Berlin, Dresden, Wiesbaden, and other German cities used Veronal to take their lives by suicide to avoid deportation to concentration camps by the Nazi Regime.
 Alfred Kerr, a German theatre critic and essayist, suffered a stroke on a trip to Germany after WWII and decided to end his own life via an overdose of Veronal, which was procured for him by his wife.

 Eric Mareo, son of playwright Raimund Pechotsch, murdered his wife Thelma with Veronal.
 Thelma's lesbian lover Freda Stark was a key witness at the trial.

 In fiction

 In the D. H. Lawrence story, The Lovely Lady, the titular character dies from a self-administered overdose.

-Barbital, under the name of Veronal, has been used as a plot device in the author Agatha Christie's murder mysteries.

-Barbital was also used as a plot device in the CBS television legal drama, Perry Mason, in the episode, The Case of the Missing Element (1963).

-It was used as a method of suicide in Stephen King’s The Stand by a character named Perion after her partner Mark dies from appendicitis.
+In the Dorothy Parker story, Big Blonde, the main character "Hazel Morse" tries to kill herself by swallowing 20 tablets of Veronal.